 System may be accessible on a variety of devices, including computers, laptops, smartphones, and tablets.
 The system should be optimized for each device, ensuring that users can easily access and interact with the system on any device.

-Option for reservations of spots:

-System may provide an option for users to reserve a parking spot in advance.
-This can be useful for events or busy areas where parking spots are in high demand.
-The reservation system should be integrated with the real-time parking availability system to ensure that the user's reserved spot is still available when they arrive.

 Availability of online payment:

 System may provide a secure and reliable online payment option for users to pay for their parking.
 The payment system should be easy to use, accepting a variety of payment methods, and integrated with the reservation and real-time parking availability systems.